 This page provides articles primarily written by our director Kathryn Woodard that discuss composers featured in our publications.
 In conjunction with the audio provided, they are intended as single class modules for instructors looking to expand their course offerings.
 Visit the Sheet Music page for a complete listing of our scores by Leyla Saz, Ulvi Cemal Erkin, Adnan Saygun and others.

 Streaming audio of musical examples for each article can be found on the "Research Audio" page, or click here

 "Music in the Ottoman Imperial Harem and The Life of Composer Leyla Saz" by Kathryn Woodard

 Sheds light on the introduction of Western music to the Ottoman palace in the nineteenth century and on the access women had to education in the Imperial harem.
 Relies on the memoirs of Leyla Saz, a prominent composer of Ottoman music who was raised in the palace.
 Discusses two of her works, one in Ottoman song form and the other a Western march but with the use of Turkish modes.
 Audio examples are here.
-A chamber wind ensemble arrangement of the Victory March is available for purchase here.
-And check out the response from the U.S. Army Field Band on our blog page!
+Arrangements for chamber wind ensemble and concert band of the Victory March are available for purchase here.

 Archival photo of Leyla Saz at the piano (Istanbul)